 - 1-2 cups water depending on how saucy you want it (start with one and add more as desired)

 - Brown the ground beef and sausage with the chopped onion.

 - Drain excess grease.

-- Place meat mixture in crock pot (I use a 4 quart size) and add ketchup, chili powder, and water.
+- Place meat mixture in crock pot (I use at least a 4-quart size) and add ketchup, chili powder, and water.
 Stir well.

 - Cover and cook on low 6-8 hours.

 Comment Policy: I love reading your thoughts and input on what you read here.
 I'm sure we'll disagree sometimes and that's okay!
 In those cases, do what's right for you and yours.
 As with any form of communication, only post comments that move the discussion in a positive direction.